m-r-r/microTags.js/README.markdown

 # microTags.js

-µTags is a small JavaScript library to create simple tag clouds.
+microTags is a small JavaScript library to create simple tag clouds.

 ## HTML Code